migasantunes/UniProj/Year1/PPP/HospitalPacientManager/README.md

-# Program to manage pacient
+# Program to manage pacients

 ## What is it about?
 This work develops a sophisticated program to manage patients in a hospital, with the aim of providing an efficient and intuitive tool for managing medical data.